loneyeti/snowscribe/memory-bank/activeContext.md

 ## Current Work Focus

-_(Updated: 2025-05-10)_
+_(Updated: 2025-05-11)_

-With navigation and initial Character Editor data alignment complete, the focus shifts to the remaining "Next Steps," prioritizing Authentication UI Refinements and then API for Relationships.
+Refactoring of `lib/data` files to ensure all database interactions go through API routes is complete.
+The next focus is Authentication UI Refinements and then API for Relationships.

 ## Recent Changes